Skip to content

 What’s the First Step to Working With Ideal Practices?

-If you are an associate dentist practicing in the United States, then schedule a consultation call with our Startup Specialist today.
+If you are an associate dentist practicing in the United States, then schedule a consultation call with our Startup Specialist today here.
 During the call we will discuss your current situation, your vision, your goals, and next steps in the process.
 This free, no obligation call could change your life.
 We can't wait to hear about your dreams!

 What If I’m Still an Associate But Not Ready to Start Yet?

 That’s actually the perfect time to start learning.
 Many of the most successful dentists we’ve worked with began preparing 6–18 months before they opened.
 Why?
 Because a great startup doesn’t happen by accident—it happens by design.
 If you’re not ready to start, you can still build a strong foundation now.
-Explore The Startup Dentist book, attend our in-person Startup Practice Blueprint event, listen to the Startup Dentist Podcast, and subscribe to our emails and blog.
-Every resource is designed to help associate dentists like you gain clarity, eliminate overwhelm, and take smart, strategic steps toward ownership—whenever you're ready.